ajpierce/blog/content/posts/react-figwheel-npm-2.md

 ## Step 2: Modify project.clj

 We need to add NPM dependencies, install them, and tell the closure compiler what our NODE_ENV is.
-We do that by adding the following three lines to the `:compile` section of our `"dev"` build in `:cljsbuild`:
+We do that by adding the following three lines to the `:compiler` section of our `"dev"` build in `:cljsbuild`:

 ```